 ANZ have consistently offered Australian consumers great value credit card offers.
 We took the opportunity to speak with ANZ, and gain some insight in to ANZ’s direction for 2010 and beyond.

-ANZ has recently led customer satisfaction polls.
+In the past ANZ has led customer satisfaction polls.
 What do you feel is the biggest contributing factor to Australian’s having a high satisfaction rating of ANZ?

 ANZ has been ranked number one of the major four banks in customer satisfaction for almost six years (Roy Morgan) ANZ has a current satisfaction rating of 77.8% (December 2009) and leads NAB (72.4%), CBA (74.5%), and Westpac (74.2%) (January 2010).